ZHANGJIALELLLLL/CP3407.2026/README.md

 ## UML / Design Evidence
 Class Diagram and Sequence Diagram were developed during Iteration 1 and updated throughout development; Architecture, ERD, and Interface Prototype diagrams are in [`docs/Design.md`](./docs/Design.md).

-## Instructor Access
-The instructor (JCU-Australia: jc138691@gmail.com, Dmitry Konovalov) must be added as a collaborator on this repository. ⚠️ TODO: confirm this has been done under Settings → Collaborators.

 ## Future Improvements
 - Real session/token-based authentication for normal users